 “None of that matters now,” I said.
 “You need to leave.
 Trust me.”

-Another shot rang out, and glided by as if through water.
-With newfound speed I danced around the bullet, and threw myself at Adrian.
-My weight pinned him to the wall as I wrested the gun from his hand and threw it to the ground.
+Another shot rang out.
+It glided as if through water.
+With newfound speed I danced around the bullet.
+I threw myself at Adrian and him to the wall.
+I wrested the gun from his hand and threw it to the ground.
 He didn’t resist.

 “Run,” I said.

-Maybe he would tell everyone who I was, but it didn’t matter.
-I picked up the gun, and emptied the remaining shells into a toilet.
-So long as everyone was safe; that was the important thing.
+He could tell everyone who I was, but it didn’t matter.
+I picked up the gun, and emptied the bullets into a toilet.
+So long as everyone was safe.
+Only that mattered.

-Adrian had barely made the exit when a second figure snatched him up.
-Dr. Vortex made little work of the jock’s weight as he lifted him by the scruff of the neck and pressed him to the wall.
-No matter how much he kicked, he couldn’t free himself of the villain’s hold.
+Adrian had only made the exit when a second figure snatched him.
+Dr. Vortex made little work of the jock’s weight and lifted him by the scruff of the neck.
+He pressed him to the wall.
+No matter how much Adrian kicked he couldn’t free himself.

-I dropped the gun and charged my fists.
-Laser energy poised to explode the moment I had the shot.
-Gods, of all the people I had to save, why did it have to be Adrian Dempsey?
+My fists charged with photon power.
+Gods, of all the people to save why did it have to be Adrian Dempsey?

 The doctor considered his hostage.
 “I know you,” he said.
 “You’re Mr. Cade’s childhood tormentor, are you not?
 To think, all that strength, all that potential, and you waste it on acting the bully.”